cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.group.v1beta1.MsgUpdateGroupAdminRequest"></a>
+<a name="cosmos.group.v1beta1.MsgUpdateGroupAdmin"></a>

-### MsgUpdateGroupAdminRequest
+### MsgUpdateGroupAdmin
-MsgUpdateGroupAdminRequest is the Msg/UpdateGroupAdmin request type.
+MsgUpdateGroupAdmin is the Msg/UpdateGroupAdmin request type.

 | Field | Type | Label | Description |